 As mandated by West Virginia, standardized testing will be administered each year.
 Parents will receive the results following completion.

-For the school’s purposes, tutoring is defined as the one-on-one or small group teaching between a teacher and student(s) for pay after school hours.
+For the school’s purposes, tutoring is defined as one-on-one or small group teaching between a teacher and student(s) for pay after school hours.

-As a school we pride ourselves on the attention we give to individual students and on our availability to students.
+As a school, we pride ourselves on the attention we give to individual students and on our availability to students.
 We do not recommend outside tutoring for a student unless it is felt that the student has utilized all of the resources available at WCDS.

 However, a teacher or the Learning Specialist may recommend outside tutoring if circumstances warrant and if approved by the head of school.
 Tutoring arrangements should be coordinated and closely monitored by the family and the school.
-Clear, regular communications between the tutor, family, and school will realize the greatest benefit for the student during the tutoring period.
+Clear, regular communication between the tutor, family, and school will realize the greatest benefit for the student during the tutoring period.

 Once tutoring is established, the following responsibilities apply: